Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Person_SocialOrProfessionalCondition.md

-# Person - Social or Professional COndition
+# Person - Social or Professional Condition

 ## Questions to answer